relekang/crowd-db-presentation/slides.md

 * Joining on unknown values
 ---
 ## Conclusion
-* Combination of human input and efficient DBMS creates new possibilities
+* <!-- Combination of human input and efficient DBMS creates--> New possibilities
-* The DBMS produced for this paper is a proof of concept
+* Only a proof of concept
 * Fallpits